In addition to the Directors, who else should attend Board meetings?

 There is a second reason for the CFO to attend Board meetings.
 As the depth of oversight continues to increase, an area that is receiving more attention is risk assessment and risk management.
 Inevitably, this task will devolve to the CFO.
 He will then be responsible for identifying the sources of risk and developing plans to mitigate them.
 The Board may wish to hear and question a report on risk from the CFO from time to time.
 Please see related document Risk Assessment.

-Officers.
+- Officers.
 Anyone who is an Officer of the company should also attend Board meetings.
 Invariably, these are senior executives and perhaps founders who have a depth of knowledge which the Board would wish to have present at the meetings.
-Importantly, because Officers carry the same liability as Directors, they should be present when the decisions are made which impact that liability.

 On balance, the arguments in favour of attendance are stronger, and most companies encourage all senior executives to attend Board meetings.
 However, in terms of conduct at meetings, the Board meeting belongs to the Directors.
 Management is there to report and answer questions, but not to debate either the CEO or the Directors, unless expressly asked to.